Badamanavarthekaval

 Badamanavarthekaval or BM Kaval is a village in the southern state of Karnataka, India.
 It is located in the outskirts of Bangalore situated in Bangalore South Taluk of Bangalore Urban district.
+This location is recently in discussion for its administrative context because it lies on Bengaluru’s expanding periphery, Badamanavarthekaval has been included in various Greater Bengaluru planning efforts and is affected by urban expansion and government land-use decisions.